-How to Launch Your App Globally: A Complete Guide [10+ Key Steps]
+How to Launch Apps Globally: A Complete Guide [10+ Key Steps]

-10 Steps to Launching Your App in an International Market
+10 Steps to Launching Apps in International Markets

 1) Research Target Markets